Evidence-based actions for psychological competencies and demands

 • The information in Trauma in organizations can help reduce the negative mental health effects from exposure to both expected and unexpected traumatic incidents at work.

 • Prepare employees to handle both the usual and the less familiar psychological demands of the job.
 For example, those who deal with the public such as librarians, bus drivers, baristas or store clerks may need to deal with someone who’s violent.
-While this may only happen occasionally, it’s a possibility.
-We can more confidently face unexpected events when we’re prepared.
+While this may only happen sometimes, it’s still a possibility.
+You're more confident facing unexpected events when prepared.

-• Conduct regular and collaborative performance evaluations with constructive feedback about interpersonal and emotional behaviour.
+• Perform regular and collaborative performance evaluations.
+Provide constructive feedback about interpersonal and emotional behaviour.

 • Refer to Performance management for tips on how to do this.

-Offer ongoing opportunities to develop social and emotional skills for leaders and employees.
+Offer ongoing opportunities to leaders and employees on social and emotional skills development.

-• Social and emotional skills are part of lifelong learning and evolve with our circumstances, including our job demands.
+• Social and emotional skills are developed through lifelong learning and evolve with circumstances, such as job demands.
 While formal training programs may be effective, they can also be expensive and time consuming.
-Share information that’s available for free online and in your community.
+Share information available for free online and in your community.
 Here are a few ideas:

 • Team activities help build resilience and emotional intelligence.